-Ph.D. candidate in Electrical Engineering and Computer Science at Massachusetts Institute of Technology.
+Ph.D., Electrical Engineering and Computer Science, Massachusetts Institute of Technology.

 S.M. : Massachusetts Institute of Technology [September 2008 - June 2010]

 B.Tech.
 (Honors) : Indian Institute of Technology Kharagpur [August 2004 - June 2008]

 R. Rithe, P. Raina, N. Ickes, S. V. Tenneti, A. P. Chandrakasan, "Reconfigurable Processor for Energy-Efficient Computational Photography," IEEE Journal of Solid-State Circuits (JSSC), Vol. 48, No. 11, 2908-2919, November 2013.